TheForceEngine/TheForceEngine.github.io/downloads.md

   * Fixes a "freeze" in "Prelude to Harkov's Defection" when shooting at certain walls.
   * Fixes hardcoded GOG game source data paths for Dark Forces.
   * Fixes Steam game source data paths for Outlaws.
+  * Outlaws paths are always filled out now if possible, though only Dark Forces is playable.
   * Now uses the registry to find Steam and GOG game paths, making auto-detecting the game data much more robust - similar to Doom ports like ZDoom and Chocolate Doom.

 ### Pre-Release Build Version 0.01.005; Win64